mpmenne/launchcode-java-class/pset7/README.md

 2)  Do this simple exercise making your Java Annotation ... coming soon

-3)  Use the Hibernate ORM instead of JDBC and of course use annotations ... video coming soon

-### Understand Java Object Collections
+### Understand a bit about Java Object Collections

 1)  Watch this [video on the equals method](http://tv.launchcode.us/#/videos/java_equals?lesson=Java) and this [video on hashcode method](http://tv.launchcode.us/#/videos/java_hashcode?lesson=Java)

-2)  Update your Hibernate objects to use correct equals and hashcode

 Last PSET coming up next!
 Great Work.